Prince Bernhard of Lippe-Biesterfeld: Early life

-Bernhard was born Bernhard Leopold Friedrich Eberhard Julius Kurt Karl Gottfried Peter, Count of Biesterfeld in Jena, Saxe-Weimar-Eisenach, German Empire on 29 June 1911, the elder son of Prince Bernhard of Lippe and his wife, Baroness Armgard von Cramm.
-He was a grandson of Ernest, Count of Lippe-Biesterfeld, who was regent of the Principality of Lippe until 1904.
-He was also a nephew of the principality's last sovereign, Leopold IV, Prince of Lippe.
+Bernhard was born Bernhard Leopold Friedrich Eberhard Julius Kurt Karl Gottfried Peter, Count of Biesterfeld in Jena, Saxe-Weimar-Eisenach, German Empire on 29 June 1911, the elder son of Prince Bernhard of Lippe and his wife, Baroness Armgard von Sierstorpff-Cramm, member of one of the oldest Lower Saxon noble families, House of Cramm.
+He was a grandson of Ernest, Count of Lippe-Biesterfeld, who was regent of the Principality of Lippe until 1904, and was also a nephew of the principality's last sovereign, Leopold IV, Prince of Lippe.

-Because his parents' marriage did not conform with the marriage laws of the House of Lippe, it was initially deemed morganatic, so Bernhard was granted only the title of Count of Biesterfeld at birth.
+Because his parents' marriage did not conform with the marriage laws of the House of Lippe, it was initially deemed morganatic, as Armgard didn't belong by birth to any ruling or the former ruling families of Europe, Bernhard was granted only the title of Count of Biesterfeld at birth.
 He and his brother could succeed to the Lippian throne only if the entire reigning House became extinct.
-In 1916, his uncle Leopold IV as reigning Prince raised Bernhard and his mother to Prince and Princess of Lippe-Biesterfeld, thereby retroactively according his parents' marriage dynastic status.
-The suffix Biesterfeld was revived to mark the beginning of a new cadet line of the House of Lippe.
+In 1916, his uncle Leopold IV as reigning Prince raised him and his mother to the rank of Prince and Princess of Lippe-Biesterfeld, thereby retroactively according his parents' marriage dynastic status.
+The suffix Biesterfeld revived the beginning of a new cadet line of the House of Lippe.

 After World War I, Bernhard's family lost their German Principality and the revenue that had accompanied it, but the family was still reasonably well-off.
-Bernhard spent his early years at Reckenwalde castle (Wojnowo, Poland), the family's new estate in East Brandenburg, thirty kilometres east of the River Oder.
+Bernhard spent his early years at Reckenwalde palace (Wojnowo, Poland), the family's new estate in East Brandenburg, thirty kilometres east of the River Oder.
 He was taught privately and received his early education at home.
 When he was twelve, he was sent to board at the Gymnasium in Züllichau (Sulechów).
 Several years later he was sent to board at a Gymnasium in Berlin, from which he graduated in 1929.

 Bernhard suffered from poor health as a boy.
 Doctors predicted that he would not live very long.
 This prediction might have inspired Bernhard's reckless driving and the risks that he took in the Second World War and thereafter.
 The prince wrecked several cars and planes in his lifetime.

+Bernhard studied law at the University of Lausanne, Switzerland, in fall 1929 until the spring of 1930, then in Berlin, then in Munich the following year in the fall of 1931, and then again in Berlin.
+In Munich Bernhard enrolled himself on 24 October 1930.
+Van der Zijl also stresses the notoriety of the Ludwig-Maximilians-Universität as extreme-right including sending away Albert Einstein as a lecturer in the twenties and the early ban of all Jewish societies.
+She characterizes of the city of Munich as the birthplace of the NSDAP.